 Baking has enjoyed a huge boost in popularity over the past couple of years.
-Thanks to the runaway success of a rebooted Great British Bake Off – alongside a surge in demand for an enhanced café culture across Britain – people all across the UK are looking at baking in a whole new way.
+Thanks to the runaway success of a rebooted Great British Bake Off – alongside a surge in demand for an enhanced café culture across the UK – people are looking at baking in a whole new way.
+Some of you may even be thinking about starting a bakery!

 If you’re passionate about baking and are looking for a unique and rewarding way in which to make a living, you could even use this new public obsession with baking to support a new business.